 Operating lasers at the infrared wavelength of 1,550 nanometers control high-speed fiber-optic Internet communications.
-A scientist from MIT is developing chemical sensing sensor by using a new materials system.
-The new material system built of silicon carbide on silicon dioxide on silicon.
-This ongoing research is conduct by Anuradha Agarwal with her collaborators.
+A scientist from MIT is developing a chemical sensing sensor by using a new materials system.
+The new material system was built of silicon carbide on silicon dioxide on silicon.
+This ongoing research is conducted by Anuradha Agarwal with her collaborators.
 Anuradha Agarwal is Microphotonics Center Principal Research Scientist at MIT.

 Del Valle Morales and Peter Su characterize this new system.
 Del Valle is MPC/CSME Summer Scholar whereas Peter Su is Engineering (DMSE) graduate student.
-Once the device has been completely manufacture, Del Valle Morales will use a laser system.
-Then she will discover how effectively the sensors identify toxic industrial chemical N-methylaniline.
+Once the device has been completely manufactured, Del Valle Morales will use a laser system.
+Then she will discover how effectively the sensors identify toxic industrial chemical N-Methylaniline.
 She will also test the Silicon-carbide based sensor before and after exposing it to gamma rays.
-At the end, the test will show device’s detection capabilities and properties as a result of radiation exposure.
+In the end, the test will show the device’s detection capabilities and properties as a result of radiation exposure.

 Del Valle said, “I have done research before.
 So, I know it’s really important to select a project you like and you’re interested in.
 Additionally, research in which you can expand your knowledge, so that was one point that helped me decide to join.”